codesharedot/qtum-price-ruby/README.md

-# cashaa price
+# neumark price

-Gets the cashaa price with Python (from JSON).
+Gets the neumark price with Python (from JSON).

 https://pythonbasics.org